sysyishui/DNID-Project-2/README.md

 Cassandra focused more on Story Adaptation and Narrative Design: Responsible for integrating the book’s themes into the game.
 She was mainly charged with the artistic design of the main menu and narrative introductions.
 There are specific scripts for all buttons in the main menu and artistic sprites that she originally made.
 She also made an introduction video on the main menu for players to debrief our adaptive stories.

 Yishui accomplished most Programming and key gameplay mechanism: checkpoint systems, engaging enemy AI, collider setup of floating objects, camera follow mechanism and Health Bar System.
 Yishui also accomplished most of the Graphics and Level Design: Designed and implemented the visual assets, level layouts, and environment aesthetics.
 Inside our game, we browsed various websites to acquire different sprites to meet our goal, especially for the sprites of our background, floating platforms, player's animation movements, and Genmoe Enmeies' animations.
-Yishui Implments these online sprites into the projects and makes them workable to meet our expectations.
+Yishui implements these online sprites into the projects and makes them workable to meet our expectations.

-Both of us did testing and Debugging mainly aims to mechanism implementation and collider issues.
-In the mid of our build-in process, there were a lots of bugs relating to objects collisions and parameters of characters such as the attack range, player speed, and colliding issues when climbing and jumping.
+Both of us did testing and Debugging mainly aimed at mechanism implementation and collider issues.
+In the mid of our build-in process, there were lots of bugs relating to object collisions and parameters of characters such as the attack range, player speed, and colliding issues when climbing and jumping.
 When the game production progresses to the later stage, more mechanism bugs appear；

 Respawn Issues: Players did not reset correctly at checkpoints, requiring debugging in the checkpoint manager and player health scripts.